lsprangers/lsprangers.github.io/docs/training_and_learning/LOSS_FUNCTIONS.md

 Loss functions are the entire heart of model training and tuning

 ### Cross Entropy
 Cross Entropy is a loss function commonly used for **classification tasks**.
-It measures the difference between the true probability distribution (ground truth) and the predicted probability distribution (output of the model).
-It is particularly effective when the output of the model is a probability distribution (e.g., from a softmax layer).
+It measures the difference between the true probability distribution (ground truth) and the predicted probability distribution (output of the model)

+It is particularly effective when the output of the model is a probability distribution (e.g., from a softmax layer)

 #### Formula
 $